YoungGunsHackathon/MyiMatcher/README.md

-# Miya matchbot
+# Myia matchbot
-Miya matchbot is an extension for Miya mobile app.
+Myia matchbot is an extension for Myia mobile app.
 It adds functionality that matches event attendees based on their interests and motivates them to connect and meet at the event.

 # Key Features
   - Matching engine using advanced AI technologies.